violet-eco/violet-eco.github.io/docs/specs/kernel/README.md

 # Kernel
 Violet's kernel is called *Sakura*.
-This is a micro-kernel that tries to be as simple and understandable as possible by delegating all tasks such as file system, permission management to services.
+Sakura is the heart of Violet.
+As a microkernel, Sakura takes a minimalist approach, providing only the essential functions needed for safe and efficient operation.

 **NOTE: This document is in its very early stages.
 Major changes might be made to related documents.**